AlgoMaster Logo

 Given an m x n grid filled with non-negative numbers, find a path from the top-left corner to the bottom-right corner that minimizes the sum of all numbers along the path.
 You can only move right or down at each step.

-And why not greedy?
-Imagine a grid where the cell to the right is cheap but leads into an expensive column, while the cell below is slightly more expensive but leads to a very cheap row.
+Why not greedy?
+Consider a grid where the cell to the right is cheap but leads into an expensive column, while the cell below is slightly more expensive but leads to a very cheap row.
 A greedy algorithm that always picks the cheaper immediate neighbor would miss the globally optimal path.
-We need to consider the full picture, which is exactly what DP does by building solutions bottom-up.
+DP avoids this by building solutions bottom-up over the full table.

 Step-by-Step Trace